DeepProofLog: Efficient Proving in Deep Stochastic Logic Programs: Acknowledgments

 \section{Acknowledgments}

-This work has been supported by the EU Framework Program for Research and Innovation Horizon under the Grant Agreement No 101073307 (MSCA-DN LeMuR).
+This work has been supported by the EU Framework Program for Research and Innovation Horizon under the Grant Agreement No 101073307 (MSCA-DN LeMuR), the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Grant agreement No. 101142702), and the Flemish Government under the “Onderzoeksprogramma Artificiële Intelligentie (AI) Vlaanderen” programme.
 F. Giannini acknowledges support from the Partnership Extended PE00000013 - FAIR - Future Artificial Intelligence Research - Spoke 1 Human-centered AI and ERC-2018-ADG G.A.
 834756 XAI: Science and technology for the eXplanation of AI decision making.
 L. De Raedt is also supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
+M. Diligenti and M. Gori are also supported by the project ``CONSTR: a COllectionless-based Neuro-Symbolic Theory for learning and Reasoning'', PARTENARIATO ESTESO ``Future Artificial Intelligence Research - FAIR'', SPOKE 1 ``Human-Centered AI'' Universit\`a di Pisa, ``NextGenerationEU'', CUP I53C22001380006.
+G. Marra acknowledges support by FWO (G033625N) and KU Leuven Research Fund (CELSA, CELSA/24/008).

-Y. Jiao wants to thank Gabriele Venturato and Lennert De Smet for stimulating discussions.
+Y. Jiao would like to thank Gabriele Venturato and Lennert De Smet for stimulating discussions.

 \thesubsection{\thesection.\arabic{subsection}} \labelenumi{\thesubsection.\arabic{enumi}}